-One of the more surprising ministries at Reconciliation Anglican Church involves our relationship with the Wusasa Diocese in Northern Nigeria, a largely Muslim area.
+One of the more surprising ministries at Reconciliation Anglican Church involves our relationship with a large Diocese in Northern Nigeria, a largely Muslim area.
 Other people and churches have joined with us not only by going to Africa on various trips, but in support and getting to know our Nigerian friends.
-We regularly host visitors from Wusasa and this relationship has benefited both us and them in the wonderful friendships that have formed, mutual teaching and insight, and in material blessing in several ongoing projects.
+We regularly host visitors from Nigeria and this relationship has benefited both us and them in the wonderful friendships that have formed, mutual teaching and insight, and in material blessing in several ongoing projects.

 St Martin’s St Alban’s School for Girls–Gedage.
 (Ikara Diocese)